jacksonpradolima/SPMF/README.md

 SPMF is fast and lightweight (no dependencies to other libraries).

-The current version is v2.40 and was released the 23rd October 2019.
+The current version is v2.42 and was released the 11th March 2020.

 Informations:
 - [Algorithms](http://www.philippe-fournier-viger.com/spmf/index.php?link=algorithms.php)